SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_topic_endpoint_template.md

   msgvpnname|x|||
   topicendpointtemplate_name|x|||
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been available since 2.14.
+  This has been available since SEMP API version 2.14.
 ---

 # solacebroker_msg_vpn_topic_endpoint_template (Data Source)